-PLEASE NOTE: enrollment for the 2018 course is NOT yet open
+PLEASE NOTE: enrollment for the 2018 course is now open.

 Note that you must first register for this course by completing a registration form (PDF).
 Once your registration has been confirmed, you will receive an enrollment key to access the course.